One-Year Surgical Research Fellowship

-Subscribing trainee members of the College in a training post, or trainees who have passed the MCQ papers and will sit the final MRCS examination at this College, are eligible to apply.
+Subscribing trainee members of the Royal College of Surgeons of England in a training post, or trainees who have passed the MCQ papers and will sit the final MRCS examination at the Royal College of Surgeons of England, are eligible to apply.

-We also welcome applications from SAS Surgeons, but note that the basic salary cost payable for a successful candidate will not exceed ST6-8, Nodal point 5 on the payscale for junior doctors.
+We also welcome applications from SAS Surgeons who are members of the Royal College of Surgeons of England, but note that the basic salary cost payable for a successful candidate will not exceed ST6-8, Nodal point 5 on the payscale for junior doctors.

 Trainees who are working in approved LTFT posts may also apply, noting:

 - Their time working should be wholly focused on research - we cannot support a candidate wanting to undertake a split between research and clinical activity.

 - The fellowship must be completed within two years.

 The applicant should be employed by a UK University or NHS Trust, and the research must be undertaken in the UK.

 Applicants may study any aspect of surgery or surgical care including basic science, diagnosis, treatment, surgical technology, audit or issues related to Diversity, Equality and Inclusion in surgery or healthcare provision, in particular surgical research that will assist in work to address healthcare inequalities.
 The main criteria for those interested in applying are to delineate important research questions, with an appropriate study design, which can be completed within the year of the fellowship.
 The research can also be self-contained or part of a wider research programme.
 The supervisor plays a key role in helping with the writing and structure of the application, as well as offering support during the research year.